 |Rating: (4.3 / 5)|

-One of the most popular and widely recommended gloves in terms of wrist support.
+The T3 is an update of the brand’s bestselling Tokushu Regenesis model.
+It’s one of the most popular and widely recommended gloves in terms of wrist support.
 Hayabusa is known for extensive research and innovation in the design of their products.
 It boasts an engineered (synthetic) leather proven to outlast regular leather.
 But the really outstanding feature of these gloves is the dual wrist wrap.
 This patented design provides excellent alignment of the hands and wrists, guarding against harmful twisting, flexion and extension.
 Additionally, it secures the gloves and provides ample padding for protection.

 Another outstanding feature is the inner fabric which boasts an anti-microbial technology that delivers anti-odor properties, improved ventilation, enhanced breathability and thermo-regulating properties.
 What that means, is that they will keep your hands cool and will dry up fast, giving you the best comfort and protection while you work it on the heavy bag.